Jesualdo Ferreira: Málaga

 On 17 June 2010, Málaga of the Spanish La Liga signed Ferreira on a three-year contract after he rescinded his deal at Porto.
 After nine domestic league matches, with the team winless in six games and 18th in the table, he was sacked on 2 November.

 Panathinaikos

 Ferreira was then hired by Greek club Panathinaikos, signing a 1 1/2-year contract on 20 November 2010.
 Ferreira came in to replace Nikos Nioplias, who was sacked after disappointing results in the Greek Superleague and the group stage of Champions League.

-After his love with the team, Ferreira stayed as the head coach of Panathinaikos despite the economical problems and the break inside the team's operation.
+After his love with the team, Ferreira stayed as the head coach of Panathinaikos despite the financial problems and the break inside the team's operation.
 After failing to qualify for the 2011–12 Champions League in the third qualifying round, he kept the spirit and beliefs and had Panathinaikos first in the first round of Superleague and second final to the playoffs.
 Ferreira was later offered a new 1+1-year contract, but he later resigned from his role on 14 November 2012.